Call: 0800 321 3832 Request a free callback

 As part of the divorce process you will be asked questions about whether you wish to apply for financial orders.
 Our solicitors can advise what this means and on the actions you may need to take.

 When you’re getting divorced, separating your finances tends to be the lengthiest stage of the process.
 You will typically need to divide your finances and assets, including investments, savings, pensions and properties.
-You may also need to make provision for child maintenance and spousal maintenance, depending on the circumstances.
+You may also need to make provisions for child maintenance and spousal maintenance, depending on the circumstances.

 Our divorce lawyers at Woolley & Co can help you to negotiate your financial settlement amicably where possible.
 If you and your ex-partner cannot reach a financial settlement this way, we can assist you with applying to a family court to decide how your finances should be divided.